MicrosoftDocs/Hololens/hololens/hololens-multiple-users.md

 ### Advanced device management

-In some cases you may want to limit what applications can be accessed by the end users.
-This could be limiting what apps users are presented with on the start menu using [Kiosk](hololens-kiosk.md).
-Kiosk can be configured to present different start menus based on user, azure groups, or special user types such visitor or excluding device owners.
+In some cases, you may want to limit what applications can be accessed by the end users.
+You could be limiting what apps users are presented with on the start menu using [Kiosk](hololens-kiosk.md).
+Kiosk can be configured to present different start menus based on user, Azure groups, or special user types such visitor or excluding device owners.
 Kiosk doesn't stop one app from launching another, but it does.

  You may also want to completely stop the launching of apps or services using [Windows Defender Application Control (WDAC)](windows-defender-application-control-wdac.md) to restrict apps.
-This is different that Kiosk, in that it doesn't change the UI of HoloLens but simply does not allow a blocked app to launch.
+WDAC is different that Kiosk, in that it doesn't change the UI of HoloLens but simply does not allow a blocked app to launch.

 ### Physical Management